Oscillating superflow in multicomponent Bose-Einstein condensates: Mean-field model

 Phase-separation is driven by the need to minimise the interaction energy between the two-components, and immiscible condensates therefore assume a ground-state configuration that minimises the length of their adjoining domain wall.
 This means that immiscible two-component condensates in thin ring-geometries will phase separate azimuthally \cite{Shimodaira2010,Mason2013, Abad2014, White2016}, while radial phase separation is expected for wide traps when there is an imbalance in particle number in each condensate component \cite{Mason2013, Abad2014}.
 For elliptically shaped traps, the same interaction energy minimisation arguments follow and for the thinner trapping geometries we consider, azimuthal phase separation occurs exclusively \cite{Shimodaira2010,Mason2013}.
 In racetrack geometries where the trap width is unequal along the minor and major elliptical axes, the two components will always phase-separate at the minimum azimuthal trapping width in order to minimise the interaction energy.

 We impose superfluid flow around a racetrack by implementing an elliptical-shaped trapping potential, $V_{j}=V$ of the form \cite{Lee2013}

-where $r_{0} = 2\pi/14\times10^4 $ m, $r=\sqrt{(x/a)^{2}+(y/b)^{2} }$ and we have chosen an ellipticity of $a/b=1/1.8$, so that the racetrack potential traps more tightly along the minor elliptical axis. $V_{0}=8.66\times 10^{-31}$ sets the trap depth and is chosen so that tunnelling is energetically unfavourable.
-The transverse trapping frequency is given by $\omega_{z}=1000$ Hz and we model $0.75\times10^{5}$ Rb$^{87}$ atoms in each component on a grid of $1024^2$ points with spatial extent $-50 \mu$m to $50 \mu$m.
+where $r_{e} = 2\pi/(14\times10^4) $ m, $r=\sqrt{(x/a)^{2}+(y/b)^{2} }$ and we have chosen an ellipticity of $a/b=1/1.8$, so that the racetrack potential traps more tightly along the minor elliptical axis. $V_{0}=8.66\times 10^{-31}$ J sets the trap depth and is chosen so that tunnelling is energetically unfavourable.
+The transverse trapping frequency is given by $\omega_{z}=1000$ Hz and we choose $\omega_{z}\gg\omega_{\perp }$ where $\omega_{\perp}$ is the average effective trapping frequency in $(\bf{x},\bf{y})$, so that excitations in $\bf{z}$ are effectively frozen out and the resulting dynamics are two dimensional.
+We model $7.5\times10^{4}$ Rb$^{87}$ atoms in each component on a grid of $1024^2$ points with spatial extent $-50 \mu$m to $50 \mu$m.
 We make use of the imaginary time propagation method (solving Eq.~\eqref{gpecoupled} using a split-operator spectral method \cite{Javanainen2006} after a Wick rotation $t = -i\tau $) to find the initial ground state for the rotating two-component condensates with fixed $g$ and $g_{12}$.
-As expected, we find ground state configurations with the domain wall aligned along the minor elliptical axis (see Figs.~\ref{figure2}(a) and \ref{figure1}(a)), which we use to investigate the subsequent real-time evolution dynamics in the laboratory frame.
+In all simulations we take $Ng = 1.2426\times10^{-40}$ (Js)$^{2}$kg$^{-1}$.
+As expected, we find ground state configurations with the domain wall aligned along the minor elliptical axis (see Figs.~\ref{figure2}(a) and \ref{figure1}(a)), which we use to investigate the subsequent real-time evolution dynamics in the laboratory frame (for laboratory frame dynamics we evolve the ground-states with $\Omega=0$ in Eq.~\eqref{gpecoupled}).

 In the following we will identify two flow regimes which are defined by the degree of immiscibility between the two condensate components or, alternatively, by the strength of rotation.
 They are characterised by very different superfluid flow behaviours, with one case displaying uni-directional and the other oscillating flow.
 Let us first discuss the oscillatory flow regime.